stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/02-using-guestbook-list-screenlet.markdown

             performSegue(withIdentifier: "entriessegue", sender: guestbook)
         }

+5. Next, you must set the segue's destination view controller to an `EntriesViewController` instance, and set that instance's `selectedGuestbook` variable to the selected guestbook.
+This ensures that Entry List Screenlet receives the guestbook you sent in the previous step with `performSegue(withIdentifier:sender:)`.

+    You do this by overriding the `prepare(for:sender:)` method.
+This method is called by `performSegue(withIdentifier:sender:)` before the segue occurs.
+    The `prepare(for:sender:)` method's `sender` parameter receives the guestbook sent by `performSegue(withIdentifier:sender:)`.
+Currently,
+    `prepare(for:sender:)` is commented out at the bottom of `GuestbooksViewController`.
+Xcode created this method for you when you used the Cocoa Touch Class template to create a view controller class.
+    Uncomment the method, and replace it with this:

+        override func prepare(for segue: UIStoryboardSegue, sender: Any?) {

+            guard segue.identifier ==  "entriessegue",
+                let entriesViewController = segue.destination as?
+EntriesViewController,
+                let selectedGuestbook = sender as?
+GuestbookModel
+                else {return}

+            entriesViewController.selectedGuestbook = selectedGuestbook
+        }

+    The `guard` statement ensures that the code only runs when the segue ID is `entriessegue`, the destination view controller is `EntriesViewController`, and the `sender` is a `GuestbookModel`.
+In other words, the code only runs in preparation for the segue to the entries scene.
+The code that runs when that condition is met is only one line long:

+        entriesViewController.selectedGuestbook = selectedGuestbook

+    This sets the guestbook received by `prepare(for:sender:)` to the guestbook in `EntriesViewController`.
+As the variable names indicate, this is the guestbook the user selects in Guestbook List Screenlet.

-5. Now you must get a Guestbook List Screenlet reference.
+6. Now you must get a Guestbook List Screenlet reference.
 You'll do this by creating an outlet to the Screenlet.
 Return to your storyboard and enter the Assistant editor to display `GuestbooksViewController`'s code and the storyboard side by side.
 With Guestbook List Screenlet selected in the storyboard, Control-drag from the Screenlet to the `GuestbooksViewController` class to create the outlet.
 In the dialog that appears upon releasing your mouse button, enter the following information